INSIDE: Everything you need to know about the Christmas House Santa & Exhibition in the Santa Claus Village before you go.

 You may just spot the traditional Christmas ‘nisse’ working away making toys.

-Part Two: Meeting Santa at the Christmas House in Rovaniemi
+Part Two: Meeting Christmas House Santa Rovaniemi Style!

 The best reason for visiting the Christmas House Santa over the one in the Main Office of Santa Claus is that you probably won’t have to queue, as this Santa is a little bit off the beaten track, and lots of visitors don’t know about him.